 You’re left with $70,000 in business earnings after expenses

 $70,000 x 1.58% = $1,106

 Since $1,106 exceeds the maximum EI contribution amount, you would then just pay the maximum amount of $856.36 for EI.
 To play around with different scenarios, you can check out this free EI calculator.

 To learn more, visit this page about EI special benefits for self-employed individuals on the government’s website.

 This has been a major post, so if you actually read it all, word for word, you are a rock star!
 Not only that, now you’re way more informed than most self-employed people.
 High-fives all around for that!

-But again, if you’ve got to do your self-employed taxes in Canada and are still confused about things, feel free to email me or leave your question in the comments and I’ll try my best to help you find a answer or solution.
+But again, if you’ve got to do your self-employed taxes in Canada and are still confused about things, feel free to email me or leave your question in the comments and I’ll try my best to help you find an answer or solution.

 Is it your first time filing self-employed taxes in Canada?
-What are you concerns or questions?
+What are your concerns or questions?
 Let me know if you can’t find the answers here and I can write a follow-up blog post!